Files, Directories and the Command Line

 -

-, open a directory that contains anindex.html
+In sample-code, open a directory that contains anindex.htmlfile such as:/_materials/sample-code/frontend/calculator/finished

 - View this file in your browser using the Live Server extension (there should be a “Go Live” button in the footer of VS Code).

-- Try some other directories with an
+- Try some other directories with an index.htmlfile!

 Lab Time

-directory, work on DSGN 270 Assignment 1 and store your markdown file in /assignments/dsgn270-a1
+Using your new assignments directory, work on DSGN 270 Assignment 1 and store your markdown file in /assignments/dsgn270-a1.